cytoscape/cytoscape-manual/docs/Panels.md

 ![DockWindow-v3_3_3.png](_static/images/Panels/DockWindow-v3_3_3.png)

 The user can then choose to resize, hide or float Panels.
-For example, in the screenshot below, the Network/Control, Table and Results panels are floating:
+For example, in the screenshot below, the Control, Table and Results panels are floating:

 ![FloatPanels-v3_3_3.png](_static/images/Panels/FloatPanels-v3_3_3.png)